monarch-initiative/phenomics/docs/pages/clin-phen-breakout-1.md

 - What type of analyses might you want to perform if you had maximally available and perfectly curated data?
 - How might you imagine harmonizing phenotypes to support translational interoperability for mechanism discovery?
 E.g. cross domain or cross species.

+## Group Exercise
+1. Note our biggest problems.
+2. We will discuss as a group and categorize these issues.